“He finished his fag, flicked it out into the road, turned his coat collar up and ran through the sleet towards the doors of central”

 See more reviews

 Alan Parks has worked in the music industry for over twenty years.
-His debut novel Bloody January was one of the top crime debuts of 2018 and was shortlisted for prestigious international crime prize the Grand Prix de Littérature Policière.
+His debut novel Bloody January was shortlisted for the Grand Prix de Littérature Policière.
 He lives and works in Glasgow.

 February’s Son is the second Harry McCoy thriller.